jamamp/jamamp.github.io/FloatplaneAPIDocs/ReSlateDocs-full/index.md

 # Authentication

 * API Key (CookieAuth)
     - Parameter Name: **sails.sid**, in: cookie.
-Authentication and authorization to Floatplane API calls is governed by the `sailes.sid` HTTP Cookie.
+Authentication and authorization to Floatplane API calls is governed by the `sails.sid` HTTP Cookie.
 To obtain this cookie, you must authenticate to `/api/v2/auth/login`.

 When dealing with cookies in native applications (not via a website inside of a browser), please keep in mind that some languages/libraries may keep cookies across requests by default, and some may not.
 For instance, in Swift the `URLSession.shared` object with default configuration will automatically track and persist cookies across requests.